medic/medic-docs/configuration/targets.md

   instance.date = today.getTime();
   emitTargetInstance(instance);

-  // Review all report for the current household c.reports.forEach(function(r) {
+  // Review all reports for the current household c.reports.forEach(function(r) {
     // Find out if a survey form was completed for this household if (r.form === 'family_equity' && r.reported_date >= newestEquitySurveyTimestamp){